xxx

 Entries:

 The big news at the Belgian Grand Prix was the announced start of the new 2.8-liter model from Bugatti.
 The expectations of this new, much talked about car were unusually high.
 This was the same car that should have been completed for the French GP, but due to further development the start was called off at the last moment and postponed until Spa.
 Varzi, as the most experienced driver of the equipe, appeared with the car in practice at Spa, but drove rather gently around the course and did not make any fast lap times.
 Varzi experienced insufficient road holding and the brakes also worked inadequately.
-Consequently, Meo Costantini, the Bugatti team manager called off the start for the new car.
+Consequently, Meo Costantini, the Bugatti team manager called off the start of the new car.
 The definitive start was then further postponed until Monza on September 10.
 Very little information was released about the new model except that it was built for next year's formula and had therefore a weight of 750 kg or less without its tires and a minimum width of 85 cm.
 The 8-cylinder engine had two overhead camshafts and with a capacity of 2800 cc was to develop 230 hp.
-Top speed was supposedly 250 km/h.
+The top speed was supposedly 250 km/h.
 The chassis was completely new, the driveshaft very low and the center of gravity was lowered, although the 25 cm ground clearance had been maintained.
 Costantini also hinted that the brakes were different but gave no further details about the car, which had special wheels out of aluminum.

 Besides Varzi, Bugatti was represented with its 2.3-liter models, to be driven by Dreyfus and "Williams".
 Well known private drivers included Lehoux with his 2.3-liter Bugatti, plus Chiron, Moll, Sommer and Wimille in Alfa Romeos.
 Baron von Waldthausen and Villars had formed a small Swiss equipe, the Ecurie Villars.
 They entered two Alfa Romeos but withdrew two days before the race.
 A probable reason for this late change was a financial clash between the team and the organizers.
-Instead they competed at La Baraque hill climb near Clermond-Ferrand.
+Instead, they competed at La Baraque hill climb near Clermond-Ferrand.
 Another Swiss team consisted of Grosch and Markiewicz, alias Marko.
 They registered their Alfa and Bugatti respectively.
 Belgian private driver Willy Longueville did not arrive with his 2.3-liter Bugatti T35B.
 Officially the car was not ready for the race.
-There were the well known Maserati monopostos, which had not yet proven themselves on road circuits, except at Reims at the Marne GP.
+There were several well-known Maserati monoposto, which had not yet proven themselves on road circuits, except at Reims at the Marne GP.
 The cars were assigned to Campari and Zehender; however, Campari could not start due to an eye injury received at Reims the weekend before.
 Nuvolari, dissatisfied with the preparation of his cars at the Scuderia Ferrari, was considering driving a monoposto Maserati depending on his practice results.
 If this experiment failed, he would start with the 2.6-liter Alfa Romeo from the Scuderia Ferrari with teammates Borzacchini, Siena or Taruffi.

 Practice:

 On the first day of practice Chiron, who had won the Spa 24-Hour Race the weekend before, made use of his latest circuit experience by setting the fastest lap at 6m07s, an average speed of 146.3 km/h.
 Nuvolari, and Borzacchini achieved the next best practice times, Nuvolari's being 6m09s.
-The Italian champion practiced on the 2.6-liter Alfa and also the 8CM monoposto Maserati.
+The Italian champion practiced on the 2.6-liter Alfa and the 8CM monoposto Maserati.
 It first appeared unlikely that Nuvolari would decide to drive the Maserati, because the monoposto was known to have poor road holding as experienced by Campari in the 8CM's first race at the 1933 Monaco Grand Prix.
-Despite this, Nuvolari tested the very fast Maserati for several laps, learning about the car's instability in high speed corners, caused by a flexing chassis.
+Despite this, Nuvolari tested the very fast Maserati for several laps, learning about the car's instability in high-speed corners, caused by a flexing chassis.
 After a fast lap of 6m05s on Friday, the second practice day, Nuvolari decided to start with the Maserati, thereby causing quite a sensation.
-Nuvolari together with his well known mechanic Decimo Compagnoni and the Maserati factory mechanic, Luigi Parenti, went to the nearby Liège workshops of the Belgian Imperia factory.
-Using their tools to modify the monoposto during the next 24 hours, they made the front part of the chassis more rigid with additional bracings to improve road-holding.
+Nuvolari together with his mechanic Decimo Compagnoni and the Maserati factory mechanic, Luigi Parenti, went to the nearby Liège workshops of the Belgian Imperia factory.
+Using their tools to modify the monoposto during the next 24 hours, they made the front part of the chassis more rigid with additional bracings to improve roadholding.
 The uncomfortable gear lever was also altered.

 A more detailed description of the modifications carried out at the Imperia Works was given by Luigi Orsini in "MASERATI, A Complete History", 1980, by Orsini/Zagari.
 The long frame members were enclosed in sleeves, forming a boxlike structure instead of a C-shaped cross section.
-They altered the steering linkage ratio to render it less direct and also changed the steering wheel from the rigid Italian style to the more flexible type with spokes composed of superimposed thin metal elements.
+They altered the steering linkage ratio to render it less direct and changed the steering wheel from the rigid Italian style to the more flexible type with spokes composed of superimposed thin metal elements.

 The week before the Belgian Grand Prix, Campari had raced a 3-liter Maserati monoposto at the Marne Grand Prix outside Reims but retired early when a flying stone injured one of his eyes.
-He was entered for Spa the following week, but would not be fit to race that soon.
-Therefore the monoposto he had driven at Reims was now available for the Belgian Grand Prix.
-According to Luigi Orsini an agreement between Ernesto Maserati and Enzo Ferrari had been reached on the morning after Reims.
+He was entered for Spa the following week but would not be fit to race that soon.
+Therefore, the monoposto he had driven at Reims was now available for the Belgian Grand Prix.
+According to Luigi Orsini an agreement between Ernesto Maserati and Enzo Ferrari was reached on the morning after Reims.
 Doctor Ferruccio Testi, a close friend of the Maserati brothers, served as an able mediator.
 The monoposto from Reims was to be lent to Nuvolari, including servicing with mechanics since the Mantuan was still contracted to the Scuderia Ferrari.
 The Maserati was then delivered at Spa to Nuvolari and was not an entry of the Bologna factory.
 The Scuderia Ferrari entered this monoposto for Nuvolari, most probably a compromise solution by Enzo Ferrari.
 However, the Maserati did not display the prancing horse emblem.

 Race:

 Sunday saw enormous crowds attracted to watch this international battle.
 At one o'clock in the afternoon the 12 cars were lined up for the start of 40 laps around the Spa circuit.
 A great disappointment was the withdrawal of the new Bugatti model and Varzi appeared instead in the familiar 2.3-liter car.
 The grid had been determined by ballot and the race numbers had been allocated accordingly.
+The starting grid was corrected in May 2024 with the help of Bernd Schwanbeck who supplied the supportive photographs.

 Pole Position